Conduitry/svelte-state/README.md

 This should be called in the `oncreate` hook of a Svelte component.
 It will automatically unsubscribe from state changes when the component is destroyed.

 ## Usage

+Combine reducers for parts of the state into the main, central reducer with `combineReducers`.
+Use `setReducer` assign the top-level reducer to the store.

+Dispatch actions with `dispatch`, and manually subscribe to state changes with `subscribe`.
+Access the current state with `state`.

 Call `connect` appropriately in the `oncreate` hook of your Svelte component.
 The first argument, `component`, should be `this`.
 Pass a `stateToData` if you want to automatically update component state when global state changes.
 Pass a `dataToAction` if you want to automatically dispatch actions when certain component state changes occur.